 Or you can just wait and see if your schedule fills up.
 (See pic for emotion that follows waiting for your schedule to fill up).

-I suggest being proactive by adding these messages to your campaign:
+I suggest being proactive by adding these types of messages to your campaign:

 - Has this helped you?
 We’d love to hear about it.
 Please email your comments to info@xxxxxxxx